 If possible, you can merge customer information into your permission reminders.

-For example, for some of our own MailChimp system alerts, we tell people, “You are receiving this email because you are a registered customer of MailChimp.
-Your username is ____ and your last login was on ___. ”
+For example, for some of our own Mailchimp system alerts, we tell people, "You are receiving this email because you are a registered customer of Mailchimp.
+Your username is ____ and your last login was on ____. "

 I still get complaints from people, but at least they know why they got the email.
-They’ll write and say things like, “I don’t use MailChimp anymore.
-Please delete my account.”
+They’ll write and say things like, "I don’t use Mailchimp anymore.
+Please delete my account."

 Here’s an example of a permission reminder that lacks trackability (I’ve seen this one a lot): “You have received this email because you expressed interest in our product in the past.”
 Okay, when?
 How?
 With whom did I express interest?
 All this means to me is that you purchased my email address from some affiliate who did the dirty list-aggregation work for you.